Aircraft in fiction: Royal Aircraft Factory B.E.2

 A replica Royal Aircraft Factory B.E.2c was used in the production of the BBC Great War drama series Wings which aired in 1977–1978.
 The replica was originally commissioned in 1969 by Universal Studios for a proposed big-budget film Biggles Sweeps the Skies but the project was cancelled after the aircraft was built.
-The replica was constructed by engineer and pilot Charles Boddington who was later killed during the making of the 1971 film Von Richthofen & Brown.
-His son Matthew recently rebuilt the aircraft (after it was badly damaged in an accidental crash in the US) and it flew again at Sywell aerodrome, UK, in 2011.
+The replica was constructed by engineer and pilot Charles Boddington, who was later killed during the making of the 1971 film Von Richthofen and Brown.
+On June 14, 1977, the plane was damaged in a crash in Wisconsin and deemed beyond repair.
+In 2004, Charles Boddington's son Matthew acquired the plane and began rebuilding it.
+By 2011, the plane had been restored to a functional state.

-Royal Aircraft Factory S.E.5

-The 1927 William Wellman film Wings featured a Royal Aircraft Factory S.E.5a among many types depicting World War I aircraft.

 Ryan NYP

 The 1938 Paramount film Men with Wings, starring Ray Milland, featured a reproduction of the Spirit of St. Louis fashioned from a Ryan B-1 Brougham.

 A recreation of the Ryan NYP was used for the 1957 Warner Bros. film The Spirit of St. Louis, starring Jimmy Stewart as Charles Lindbergh.